Fresh herbs make even the best chef's cooking better. It's easy to have all the flavor of an herb garden right on your

 Fill your pot with a potting mix.
 Potting mix will not compact over time and is designed for container growing.
 Leave 1/2 inch of soil between the tot of the pot and the potting mix.
 This will allow for the slight settling that is normal when first potting a plant, and give room for watering.

 Plant your herb seeds, or transplant your herb plants, and water thoroughly.
-Allow to drain until the pot no longer drips, and place on the windowsill with a tray underneath to catch any dripping water.
+Allow draining until the pot no longer drips, and place on the windowsill with a tray underneath to catch any dripping water.

 Care for Your Kitchen Garden

 Now your herbs are planted, they need little care.
 Most importantly, remember to snip or prune back your herbs often.
-Keeping them pruned back means more harvest for you, and sturdier herbs.
+Keeping them pruned back means more harvest for you and sturdier herbs.
 Try to cut the new growth at least once a week, and any long stems as they appear.
-I have a basil plant that has grown all winter, and the stems actually have grown a bit woody-with no leaves.
-I cut the plant back very hard (meaning all the way to the bottom), and now there is a fresh set of stems and leaves to harvest!

 Turn your herb pots regularly, especially if they are growing towards a sunny window.
 Not only does this keep them growing evenly, this keeps one side from dying back due to lack of light.

-Keep yoru herbs watered regularly.
-I prefer water from the bottom if at all possible.
+Keep your herbs watered regularly.
 Do this by placing small gravel in a tray and placing your herb pots onto this tray.
 Fill the tray to the top with water once a week, and your herbs will absorb what they require from the bottom of the pots.
 Then, the water that remains below the level of the gravel will provide additional humidity for your windowsill garden.